Operation Musketoon: Raid

 The commandos were divided into two groups for the attack.
 One group consisting of Lance Sergeant O'Brien, Lance Bombardier Chudley and Private Curtis were to attack two high-pressure water pipes 7 ft in diameter, leading from the top of the mountain into the plant.
 Reaching their objective, they planted plastic explosives in a round pattern to blow a 3 ft hole in the pipes.
 Attaching a 30-minute delayed fuse, they waited to hear the sound of explosives going off inside the plant, which was the signal to activate their fuse.

 The other nine commandos had set out for the rear of the power plant; seven entered the machinery hall, leaving two commandos on guard.
 The commandos in the power station discovered that the Germans had left the control room and only a Norwegian engineer was on duty.
-Sergeant Smith and Private Fairclough were detailed to plant their explosives amongst the machinery in the powerhouse and the other commandos located the area where the Norwegian workforce worked and slept.
+Sergeant Smith and Private Fairclough were detailed to plant their explosives among the machinery in the powerhouse and the other commandos located the area where the Norwegian staff worked and slept.
 The workers were gathered up and ordered to leave the station via an access tunnel over 1 mi long, which was the only land route between the station and the villages in the fjord.
 On their approach to the tunnel, a German guard was killed by Granlund and another managed to run off down the tunnel to raise the alarm.
 In order to delay German reinforcements, the commandos left smoke bombs inside the tunnel.
 By this time the commandos in the station had set their plastic explosives with 10-minute delay fuses on both turbines and generators.